WWHS-8-CS/Genius/README.md

 # Genius
-Use Queues to mock an Apple Genius par for queuing customers with device issues.
+Use Queues to mock an Apple Genius bar for queuing customers with device issues.